snehaldesai24/Superstore_Dashboard_DA/README.md

 # 📊 Superstore Sales Analysis

 This project performs a comprehensive analysis of the Superstore dataset to derive insights into sales performance, profitability, and product trends across different regions, categories, and geographies.
-It includes key performance indicators (KPIs) and visualizations created using tools like Python, Power BI, or Tableau.
+It includes key performance indicators (KPIs) and visualizations created using tools like Python, Power BI.

 ---